phrase-technologies/phrase/DEVOPS.md

 Source: [http://stackoverflow.com/a/23281417/476426](http://stackoverflow.com/a/23281417/476426)

-Next, we need `nodemon` which is a wrapper around node that watches for file changes.

-    $ npm install -g nodemon

 ### Initial Client Build
 Now, to deploy to production, we use a different process than the `npm start` that we would use for the local development environment.
 Starting with the client.
 First we build to optimize the